salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.GenericError

-Error retrieving AppFramework template: %s
+Error retrieving template: %s

 # error.GenericError.Actions

-- Verify that you are using an org with AppFramework enabled
+- Verify that you are using an org with Data Cloud and Tableau Next enabled
 - Check that the template ID or name is correct
 - Ensure you have permission to view templates
 - Try running "sf org login web" to reauthenticate
-- Verify the target org has AppFramework properly configured
+- Verify the target org has Data Cloud and Tableau Next properly configured

 # error.MultipleTemplatesFound